 The City of Newton Contributory Retirement Plan is our pension plan.
-It covers more than 3,500 current active employees, inactive participants, and retired employees and beneficiaries.
+It includes more than 3,500 people - current active employees, inactive participants, and retired employees and beneficiaries.
 (Inactive refers to people who no longer work for us but have left their contributions on deposit in the plan to take at a later date.)

-It is important to note that the teachers of the Newton Public Schools are not a part of The City of Newton Retirement plan.
+The teachers of the Newton Public Schools are not a part of the City of Newton Retirement plan.
 Rather, they are part of the Massachusetts Teachers Retirement System and the City is not "responsible" for their pensions.
-However, other school emloyees (e.g.: aides, custodians and secretaries) are part of the City's plan.
-School employees make up 42% of the active employees and account for slightly more than 20% of the unfunded liability.
+However, other school emloyees (e.g., aides, custodians, secretaries, and principals) are part of the City's plan.
+School employees make up 678 of 1,605 or 42% of the active employees in the City's pension plan and account for slightly more than 21% of the unfunded liability.

 Prior to the 2008 downturn in the economy, the total unfunded actuarial accrued pension liability was approximately 33%.
 (In other words, the pension liability was 67% funded.)
-However, as a result of the difficult economic pressures experienced by the fund in the years of the "great recession" combined with the increased life expectancy of Americans, the total unfunded actuarial accrued liability had reached a high of 49.2% but has now finally begun to decrease slightly and was 48.3% as of January 1, 2018.
-Although the increase in the unfunded pension liability is not unique to Newton, Newton lags many of the surrounding communities in percent funded for this significant liability.
+However, as a result of the difficult economic pressures experienced by the fund in the years of the "Great Recession" combined with the increased life expectancy of Americans, the total unfunded actuarial accrued liability had reached a high of 49.2% but has now finally begun to decrease slightly and was 47.36% as of January 1, 2019 (in other words, the pension liability is 52.64% funded) Although the increase in the unfunded pension liability is not unique to Newton, Newton lags many of the surrounding communities in percent funded for this significant liability.
+In our peer benchmark communities, only Arlington and Quincy have lower funded ratios.